Homework

 2. Protein Folding

 Figure 5.
-Structure obtained .
+Structure obtained.

-Due to issues with the Colab Notebook, I was not able to provide an image with the different mutations for the protein.
-However, I was able to obtain the amino acid probabilites, which may help me in the future to guess the most likely mutations and try and fold again the proteins.
+I was able to obtain the amino acid probabilites, which may help me in the future to guess the most likely mutations and try and fold again the proteins.

 Figure 6.
 Amino acid probabilities .